rararani/rararani/README.md

 # Hi there 👋

 Welcome to my profile!
 Computer Science Specialist with a Minor in Physics @ the University of Toronto.
-Currently on my Professional-Experience Year (PEY).

 My interests are varied, ranging from the ocean, to the stars ✨, game development, or even down to real science-y things like ML, RL, and astrophysics.